60 Second Lemon Law Assessment™

 Start keeping detailed records from the very first sign of trouble:

 Documentation is the foundation of every successful lemon law claim.
-The more detailed your records, the stronger your case.
+The more number of repair orders for repeated significant problems and the more detailed your records, the stronger your case.

 This may seem counterintuitive, but you need to give the manufacturer a reasonable opportunity to fix the problem.
 Do not stop going to the dealer just because they have failed before.
 Each documented repair attempt strengthens your case.